softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ### Data Access Classes

-Classes that represent the access to your database are often called `Data Access Objects` (DOAs).
+Classes that represent the access to your database are often called `Data Access Objects` (DAOs).
 Create your data access classes in the `server/src/main/java/dataaccess` package.
 Data access classes are responsible for storing and retrieving the server’s data (users, games, etc.).

 For the most part, the methods on your DAO classes will be `CRUD` operations that: